 Shut Off Your Card

 Our powerful fraud monitoring system checks for usual activity on your account 24/7.
-If we suspect fraud on your account, you’ll probably get a call from our fraud alert system asking you to verify the suspected transactions.
+If we suspect fraud on your account, you’ll probably get a call or text message from our fraud alert system asking you to verify the suspicious transactions.

 In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200.
 We'll shut off your card for security purposes and begin the dispute process, if necessary.

 Monitor Your Account

 Fill Out a Dispute Form

-Remember that your debit cards are covered under MasterCard®’s $0 liability policy*, meaning you’re not responsible for any unauthorized transactions if you meet certain terms.2
+Remember that your debit cards are covered under the Mastercard® $0 liability policy1, meaning you’re not responsible for any unauthorized transactions if you meet certain terms.2

 Replace Card and Change Pin

-Call us at 888.267.7200 to order a new card and PIN.
-You can also stop in to any Lake Trust branch to have a new card made for you.
-Or customize your new card with Quikcard*, an online tool that allows you to have your favorite picture printed on your new card.
+Call us at 888.267.7200 to order a new card.
+You can also stop by any Lake Trust branch to have a new card made for you.

 Update Card Information

-If you have automatic payments set up with your debit card, you’ll need to notify the collecting company that your card number changed.
-If your card information is saved in any online accounts, like PayPal, make sure to update that as well.
+If you have automatic payments set up with your debit or credit card, you’ll need to notify the collecting company that your card number changed.
+If your card information is saved in any online payment accounts, like PayPal or your digital wallet, make sure to update that as well.
 Remember to shred your old card after you get a new card.